API Reference

 }'Namespace-scoped ingest

 Records can target a specific namespace by setting body.namespace.
-The daemon walks the namespace's ancestor chain and rejects the record with 403 NAMESPACE_REJECTED if any ancestor is missing or not Active.
+The instance walks the namespace's ancestor chain and rejects the record with 403 NAMESPACE_REJECTED if any ancestor is missing or not Active.
 Records that omit body.namespace fall through to the implicit default namespace and are always accepted.

 curl -X POST http://localhost:9100/v1/records \